Don't Come Home a Drinkin' (With Lovin' on Your Mind): Commercial performance

 The album peaked at No. 1 on the US Billboard Hot Country Albums chart.
 The album also peaked at No. 80 on the US Billboard Top LP's chart.
 The album was the first by a female country singer to be certified Gold by the RIAA.

 The album's only single, "Don't Come Home a Drinkin' (With Lovin' on Your Mind)" was released in October 1966 and peaked at No. 1 on the US Billboard Hot Country Singles chart, becoming Lynn's first No. 1 single.

 Recording

 Recording for the album took place at Bradley's Barn in Mount Juliet, Tennessee, over four sessions, beginning on July 16, 1966.
 Three more sessions would follow on October 3, October 5, and November 17.
-"Saint to a Sinner" was recorded during the November 15, 1965 session for 1966's I Like 'Em Country, at Columbia Recording Studio in Nashville.
+"Saint to a Sinner" was recorded during the November 15, 1965 session for 1966's I Like 'Em Country, at Columbia Recording Studios in Nashville.